dbt-labs/docs.getdbt.com/website/blog/2023-12-15-serverless-free-tier-data-stack-with-dlt-and-dbt-core.md

 The solution has pretty standard components:

 - An EtL pipeline.
 The little t stands for normalisation, such as transforming strings to dates or unpacking nested structures.
 This is handled by dlt functions written in Python.
-- A transformation layer taking the source data loaded by my dlt functions and creating the tables necessary
+- A transformation layer taking the source data loaded by my dlt functions and creating the tables necessary, handled by dbt.
-- Due to the complexity of deduplication, I needed to add a human element to confirm the deduplication.
+- Due to the complexity of deduplication, I needed to add a human element to confirm the deduplication in Google Sheets.

 These elements are reflected in the diagram below and further clarified in greater detail later in the article: